GHSVS-de/tpl_bs4ghsvs/README.md

 ## Build installable ZIP package
 - `node build.js`
 - New, installable ZIP is in `./dist` afterwards.
+- Version after `_` in filename is version of self compiled smaller bootstrap.bundle and so.
 - All packed files for this ZIP can be seen in `./package`. **But only if you disable deletion of this folder at the end of `build.js`**.s

 ### For Joomla update and changelog server